Welcome to Konomie Island Environmental Education Centre

 study and adopt island biosecurity practices before their arrival at the

 mainland terminal for island departure.
-NKIEEC staff also interpret and
+KIEEC staff also interpret and

 reinforce ‘Be-Pest Free!’ principles and procedures to visitors before boat